-Some of our daily needs and routines are different while others quite similar, so it is a good idea to be clear about needs and what does or could happen.
+Some of our daily needs and routines are different while others are quite similar, so it is good to be clear about needs and what does or could happen.
 For instance, issues such as fatigue, dysreflexia, sensitivity to heat or sun, and trouble swallowing.
-With this understanding everyone can travel more safely and be prepared if something does happen–have an emergency plan.
-A travel companion could obviously be good company while exploring a destination, a friend to share the experience with.
+With this understanding, everyone can travel more safely and be prepared if something does happen–have an emergency plan.
+A travel companion could be good company while exploring a destination, a friend to share the experience with.
 For those using a manual wheelchair, a travel companion can perhaps push you up hills or help you up steps.
 A travel companion that is more medically trained in caregiving is also in demand for those requiring personal care services, like bathing.

 Communication is Key: Have the Conversation

-If you are looking for someone to travel with, companion or caregiver, it’s good idea to speak with them about the trip so that everyone is on the same page.
+If you are looking for someone to travel with, a companion or caregiver, it’s a good idea to speak with them about the trip so that everyone is on the same page.
 Again everyone is different, so not all questions below will apply to each situation.
 Select questions to guide your discussion with what you will need to have an enjoyable and safe trip or holiday.

 2. Equipment.
 Will the travel companion or caregiver be expected to have some knowledge about the mobile equipment brought?
-Any setup, maintenance and repairs?
+Any setup, maintenance, and repairs?
 If a piece of equipment is damaged, what are the options?
 Is there anything you can bring to prepare?
 Any backups or spares?

 3. Air Travel.
 Will you be flying on a plane?
-Do you need assistance with packing, carrying your luggage and getting to the airport?
-If it’s a longer flight, will you need assistance on and off the on-board aisle chair to access the bathroom?
+Do you need assistance with packing, carrying your luggage, and getting to the airport?
+If it’s a longer flight, will you need assistance on and off the onboard aisle chair to access the bathroom?
 Or will a urine bag of some kind be used in flight?
 If so, discuss disposing the used contents.
 Should a strict diet or meal plan be implemented?